Learn about calcium for kids, from how much they need to where you can find calcium rich foods.

-Often, when I am speaking to large groups about nutrition, they have questions about calcium.
+Often, when I’m speaking to large groups about nutrition, they have questions about calcium.
 I love to seize the opportunity to talk about calcium rich foods and the many ways you can include them in the diet.

-When you think about the wide range of foods that are replete with calcium, it’s mind-boggling that kids aren’t getting enough.
+When you think about the wide range of foods that are full of calcium, it’s mind-boggling to know that kids aren’t getting enough.
 Intake surveys suggest children under age 2 meet their daily needs for calcium, but as kids age, it’s more challenging to do so.

 I get it, not everyone likes milk.
 Or dairy substitutes.
 Or even vegetarian sources of calcium.